Course Descriptions (Click to Expand)

 MATH 2400 | Elementary Statistics | 3 credits | 8 wks

 This course will introduce the student to some of the basic concepts of descriptive and inferential, including frequency distributions, graphs, numerical summaries, probability distributions, confidence intervals, one and two-sample hypothesis tests for means, correlation and regression, chi-square tests, and analysis of variance.

 The central goal of this course is to provide students with the foundational knowledge to make informed judgments about the application of statistics in nursing research and its usefulness in meeting the wholistic needs of clients and advancing the profession of nursing.

 PHIL 2202 | Personal Values & Bioethics | 3 credits | 8 wks

 This course will assist students to better understand their own values and the relationship of those values to professional activities.
 Topics covered include the most influential and useful theories of ethics and justice that can be applied to the students’ own lives and to the ethical situations and dilemmas that arise in the nursing profession.
 Students will engage in values clarification, create a personal system of ethics, learn a step-by-step ethical decision-making process, and apply these to a wide range of issues and conflicts that nurses encounter in clinical cases and other workplace situations.

 Total credits: 36

 Prior learning credit opportunities are available according to each student's individually designed academic plan.

-Seven to ten weeks of break are interspersed throughout the program.
+Four weeks of break are interspersed throughout the program.